 The Borough of Oeiras is located between Lisbon and Cascais and covers the area from Oeiras to Algés.
 For years it has been an up and coming town with restoration of old sites and new facilities for its residents and visitors.
-Recently the marina (the Porto de Recreio de Oeiras) opened and another innovation is the environment friendly SATU mono-rail which links the Paço de Arcos train station to Oeiras Parque Shopping Centre.
+It has a marina (the Porto de Recreio de Oeiras).
+The environmentally friendly SATU mono-rail links the Paço de Arcos train station to Oeiras Parque Shopping Centre.

 From palaces, churches, museums, gardens, swimming pools, art galleries and beaches Oeiras has something for people of all ages and tastes.

 Several forts are located along the coast.
 These were built in strategic locations to defend Lisbon from invaders.
 At the entrance to the Tejo River is the Forte de São Lourenço also known as the Forte de Bugio, built in the sea in the 16th century in Renaissance style.
 The lighthouse was only installed in the 18th century.

 Other forts in this borough are the Forte de São Julião da Barra in Carcavelos, started in the 16th century and completed under King João IV.
 The Fort held some important military and political events.
 The Sao João das Maias Fort in Oeiras is small and built in the 17th century.
 The Giribita in Paço de Arcos was built in the 17th century under King Joao IV as was the Forte de São Bruno in Caxias.